luna/luna-book/visual_representation.md

 ## Connecting and disconnecting nodes
-To establish a new flow of data, you can connect an output port to either an input port or a self port.
-There is no a single best way to do it.
-It depends on your preferences, graph complexity, zoom level and much more.
+To establish a new flow of data, you have to create a connection between an output port and an input port (including self port).
+There is no a single best way to do it, it depends on your preferences, graph complexity, zoom level and much more.
 Luna provides you with several alternative ways to connect and disconnect nodes, so you can choose the one which suits you most in a given situation.

 ###### Connecting nodes

 * **By drag**
   Press an output port, drag and drop it over desired input or self port.
 Alternatively you can press the input port, drag and drop it over desired output port.
-You cannot, however, start the connection by pressing the self port – pressing the node body selects it instead.
+You cannot, however, start the connection by pressing the self port – pressing the node body selects the whole node instead.
 Drop over the background to cancel.
   ![](/assets/placeholder2.jpg)

 * **By click**
   Click (press and release) an output port, the connection will follow your mouse until you click again.
 Click on the desired input port or self port to create new connection or click on the background to cancel.
-You can also click on the input port and then on the output port.
+You can alternatively click first on the input port and then on the output port.
 Click on the background to cancel.
   ![](/assets/placeholder2.jpg)

 * **Using connection pen**
-  Press and drag on the stage while holding the <kbd>ctrl</kbd> key to draw a green stroke using the connection pen.
-Connection pen will automatically connect all nodes on its way.
-Currently if connection pen connects two nodes, the results from the first one will be connected to the first input of the second node.
+  Press and drag on the stage while holding the <kbd>ctrl</kbd> key to use the connection pen in connecting mode.
+A green stroke will follow your pointer and will connect all nodes on its way.
+Currently, if a connection pen connects two nodes, the results from the first one will be connected to the first input of the second node.
 This behavior will be enhanced soon and Luna will try to create connection between ports with matching types.
   ![](/assets/placeholder2.jpg)

 * **On creation**
-  Select a node before opening Explorer to guide it to search for functions associated with the node's results and automatically connect the results to the self port of newely created node.
+  Select a node before opening Explorer to guide it to search for functions associated with the node's results and automatically connect them to the self port of a newely created node.
   ![](/assets/placeholder2.jpg)